January 1924

 August 1924

 Although Notre Dame des Victoires began with these fourteen students, the formal opening of the school took place on August 18, 1924 with an enrollment that had grown to 123 students.
-At this time, Sister Mary Charles Lirette, C.S.J. was appointed principal.
+At this time, Sister Mary Charles Lirette, C.S.J. was appointed Principal.
 She remained in that position until 1946.
 The school was entirely staffed for many years by the Sisters of St. Joseph of Orange (CSJ).
 Today, while sisters are no longer present, the all lay staff continues to embrace the CSJ charism through their participation in the CSJ Educational Network which promotes Catholic identity, fosters personal and professional excellence, reverences the dignity of all persons, and educates for justice.

 1949